 Scroll down to read about the webinar course.

 Clinicians may do just one of this type of case pro bono or low fee.
 Or, may find human rights work and forensic mental health work an additional practice area.
+In my own story, 15% of my own practice is made of immigration evaluations.
+See my Forensic Evaluations web page HERE.
 A list of immigration lawyers, firms, and agencies is being compiled.
 If you are a lawyer, or public service legal aid organization, wanting to be on a list, accessible to these newly trained expert witnesses willing to to low fee and pro bono cases, please go HERE.

 As a mental health clinician, your evaluation and testimony can help these types of people seeking asylum in the U.S. Many have endured a treacherous migration and they are wanting to avoid deportation back to dangerous and hostile countries.
 Therapists often volunteer their clinical skills to help natural disasters and trauma.
 In Immigration court, therapists can use their education, skills, and training to evaluate refugees and asylum seekers for illness; and the report that results can significantly influence the outcome of the hearing.
 So, this is not clinical treatment, it is evaluation, assessment, report writing, and perhaps testifying.